ostpanther/R_text_Analytics/README.md

-In this repository I post my works done during the course "Text Analysis" using R-language
+In this repository I post my pet projects on text analysis using R-language